solvialab/infragate-landing/docs/readme.md

 A full view of every cluster across all users — status, owner, CIDR, K8s version, tier, resource counts, estimated cost (monthly + hourly), and age.
 The stats cards show online, provisioning, upgrading k8s, destroying, failed, total, CIDRs used, and monthly spend.
 From this view admins can:

 - Click **Details** on any cluster to open its full detail view including kubeconfig and SSH key download
+- Click **Scale** on Active/Error clusters to adjust pools, nodes, and per-node resources
+- Click **Upgrade k8s** on Active/Error clusters to upgrade Kubernetes version
 - Click **Destroy** to destroy any cluster regardless of owner
+- Click **View logs** while an operation is running or after a failure
 - Click **New Cluster** to provision a cluster outside of normal user quotas

 ### Users & limits